 However, with health reform came changes to how employers can use stand-alone HRAs.
 Long story short, new prohibitions on annual limits caused most stand-alone HRAs to be non-compliant.
 Under these new "Market Reforms," employers with a non-compliant HRA or a non-compliant Employer Payment plan are now subject to hefty fees.

 So, when the IRS announced last week they would delay penalties, many in the small business community felt a sense of relief.
 They had more time to transition to a compliant reimbursement plan before they faced fees.

-However, as Boustany noted in a recent press release, the delay on fees is only a short-term fix when the root problem is the Administration’s HRA policy.
+However, as Boustany noted, the delay on fees is only a short-term fix when the root problem is the Administration’s HRA policy.
 According to Boustany, the delay “shows the Administration acknowledges that placing limitations on HRA’s is bad policy, but a short-term delay just isn’t good enough for small businesses and their employees.”

 Congress Should Help Small Businesses By Reviving HRAs

 The solution?
 Revive the HRA by making stand-alone HRAs exempt from group health plan rules.

 In December 2014, Boustany and Mike Thompson (D-CA) introduced legislation to do just this.
 As we wrote about previously, Boustany and Thompson introduced the bipartisan Small Business Healthcare Relief Act, legislation that would permanently reverse the current restrictions on HRAs, and give more flexibility to businesses and their employees when working with health insurance coverage options.

 According to Boustany’s website, he plans to reintroduce the bill for the 114th Congress in the coming weeks.